TheInformationLab/dbtEssentialsGuide/ReadMe.md

         HAVING COUNT(*) = 1
     ```

-15. Add a config block to the top of unique_parts.sql to materialise it as a view in the data warehouse
+15. Add a config block to the top of unique_parts.sql to materialize it as a view in the data warehouse

     ```sql
     {{